ethereum/py-wasm/README.md

 TODO:
  * Clean-up the code, make it aesthetically pleasing, more maintainable.
- * Refactor floating point values to use ctypes float32 and float64, then pass remaining`NaN` tests.
+ * Refactor floating point values to use ctypes float32 and float64, then pass remaining floating point tests.
  * Support text format as described in chapter 6.